junglist88/blog/blog/pages/blog-with-flask-and-heroku.md

     $ touch pages/first-entry.md

-Flask-Flatpages uses [YAML](http://yaml.org/) for the entry metadata.
 Add this to the new file:

     title: First Blog Entry
     ts: 2013-09-11